Antonio Scurati

 Antonio Scurati (born 25 June 1969) is an Italian writer and academic.
-In 2019, he was awarded the prestigious Strega Prize for his novel M: Son of the Century (2018).
+A professor of comparative literature and creative writing at the IULM University of Milan, mass media scholar and editorialist for the Corriere della Sera, Scurati has won the main Italian literary prizes.
+In 2019, he was awarded the prestigious Strega Prize for his novel M: Son of the Century (2018), the first volume in a series of five books dedicated to Benito Mussolini and Italian fascism.
+It was at the top of the charts for two consecutive years, was translated into over forty languages, and has been adapted into a television series.

 Early life and education

 Scurati was born in Naples to a Neapolitan mother and a father from Cusano Milanino.
 He graduated with a degree in philosophy from the University of Milan.
-He continued his studies at the School for Advanced Studies in the Social Sciences in Paris.
-Scurati later completed a PhD in Theory and Text Analysis at the University of Bergamo.
-He worked as a professore a contratto at Bergamo, where he coordinated a center for studying the languages of war and violence.
+Scurati continued his studies at the School for Advanced Studies in the Social Sciences in Paris.
+He later completed a PhD in Theory and Text Analysis at the University of Bergamo.
+Scurati worked as a professore a contratto (contract professor) at Bergamo, where he coordinated a centre for studying the languages of war and violence.
 At Bergamo, he also taught the theory and elements of television language.
-In 2005, he became a researcher in Cinema, Photography, Television.
-In 2008, he moved to the IULM University of Milan, where he is currently an associate professor and conducts a creative writing seminar and a seminar in orality and rhetoric.
+In 2005, Scurati became a researcher in Cinema, Photography, and Television.
+In 2008, he moved to the IULM University of Milan, where he became an associate professor and conductor of a creative writing seminar and a seminar in orality and rhetoric, as well as co-director of the "Arts of the Story" writing master's course, together with film critic Gianni Canova, dedicated to epic and document-based narrative writing.